mptangtang/nus_mico/README.md

 ## 2. Make

 `mkdir build`
 `cd build`
 `cmake ..`

-Then the vs project could be opened and compiled.
+Then the VS project could be opened and compiled.